Program Summary

 Accounts for 90% of revenue for one of the target brands, so information display in critical as it affects lost revenue and denial of service.

-- Given the amount of information needed to be displayed on the screen for all features, the first idea was to make it a seperate tab from the patient list
+- Seperate tab approach given the amount of information needed to be displayed on the screen for all features

-- Layout choice was to make it scalable in the case of more than 3 patients. (<3 patients per owner is the 90% case)
+- Tab would make it scalable in the uncommon but realistic case of more than 3 patients (10% case).

-- Data points were identified as the key information a user needs
+- Data shown was identified as the key information a user needs

 Why Discarded?